 The rest of the trek is pretty gradual.
-Climb up the monkey steps, like a real monkey.
-Once you reach the top of Sun Gate Elevation (2,730mts/9,007ft) trust you me, the feeling you get is just indescribable.
+Climb up the monkey steps, using your hands like a real monkey.
+Once you reach the top of Sun Gate Elevation (2,730mts/9,007ft) prepare to be blown away in awe and wonder.
 The size and majesty of Machu Picchu at the bottom will simply take your breath away.
 Take loads of pictures, there is no better view in the world.
 As you make your way down to Machu Picchu Citadel be sure to ask your guide as many questions as possible.
-At the guard’s gate, you will be able to take the famous picture-perfect postcard photos that we all see.
+At the “Guardians Gate”, you will be able to take the famous picture-perfect postcard photos that we all see.
 Take your time to enjoy this magical experience before you take the bus down to Aguas Calientes to check into your hotel.

 Be sure to take some time to browse the many local flea markets in town, enjoy the walkability of the coble stone streets and have a delicious dinner at the many local restaurants with your trekking group.
 This is another great opportunity to get to know more cultures or share pictures/stories of your adventurous day.

 Your guide will expertly direct you through the energetic ruins and its diverse main streets for about a 2 hour tour.
 Be mesmerized by the sheer brilliance, genius and precision of Incan Engineering, to have constructed a site with such great structural integrity, with very little tools and in such unforgiving terrain.
 Their mastering of the Ashlar technique is to be marveled.
 Immerse yourself in its rich historical-cultural legacy and their long and layered history.